grantjenks/free-python-games/README.rst

 =================

 `Free Python Games`_ is an Apache2 licensed collection of free Python games intended for education and fun.

-// fun to play
-// easy to tinker
-// Python is an excellent language for learners
-// built atop Turtle, award winning library for learners?
-// work on Raspberry Pi

-A collection (18) of free python games.

-In the first half of 2012, I wrote ten games to teach a group of students some basics of programming.
+The games are written in simple Python code and designed for experimentation and changes.
+Simplified versions of several classic arcade games are included.

+Python is one of the top-five most popular programming languages in the world and available for free from `Python.org <https://www.python.org/>`_.
+Python includes an extensive Standard Library distributed with your installation.
+The Standard Library has a module called Turtle which is a popular way to introduce programming to kids.
+Turtle was part of the original Logo programming language developed by Wally Feurzig and Seymour Papert in 1966.
+All of the games in `Free Python Games`_ are implemented using Python and its Turtle module.

+Starting in 2012, `Free Python Games`_ began as an after school program to teach programming to inner-city youth.
 The goal was to have fun as much as it was to learn.
-Here you'll find simplified versions of several classics.

-In 2013, I used these games again as part of a programming club for high school students at Downtown College Prep in San Jose, CA. At that time, I added a number of new games bringing the total up to eighteen and covering more advanced topics like projectile motion and encryption.

-In 2014, I used these games as part of week-long programming club that met in the evenings at The River Church Community in San Jose, CA. Our demographic was middle and high school students.

-In 2017, I taught a week-long summer camp using these games running on Raspberry Pis.
+Since then the games have been improved and used in a variety of settings ranging from classrooms to summer day-camps.

+The games run anywhere Python can be installed which includes desktop computers running Windows, Mac OS, or Linux and older or low-power hardware such as the Raspberry Pi.
+Kids across the United States in grades 6th-12th have enjoyed learning about topics such as encryption and projectile motion through games.

 Each game is entirely independent from the others and includes comments along with a list of exercises to work through with students.
 Creativity and flexibility is important.
-There's no right or wrong way to implement a new feature!
-You never know which games the students will find really interesting.
+There is no right or wrong way to implement a new feature or behavior!
+You never know which games students will engage with best.

 TODO

-* view source sphinx extension
+* Setup AppVeyor
+* Add comment to bagels.py and crypto.py
+* Describe how games work
+* Confirm testimonials
+* Curriculum page
+* Improve module help docstring

 Testimonials
 ------------

+*"I love Free Python Games because the games are fun and they're easy to understand and change.
+I like making my own games now."*

+-- Luke Martin, Student

+*"Free Python Games inspired and introduced a new hobby to our son.
+Thank you so much for exposing him to coding.
+He is having so much fun!"*

+-- Mary Lai, Parent

+*"Free Python Games are great because they really engage students and let them learn at their own pace."*

+-- Rick Schertle, Teacher, Steindorf STEAM School

+*"Free Python Games combines play and learning in a flexible environment that reduces the stress of a difficult topic like programming."*

-// Brett Bymaster, Youth Pastor, The River Church Community
+-- Brett Bymaster, Youth Pastor, The River Church Community

+*"Free Python Games is great for students, is highly organized and flexible, and seeks to unleash inquiry and understanding."*

-// Terri Furton, Principle, Downtown College Preparatory?
+-- Terri Furton, Principal, Downtown College Prep

-// parent?
-Noah's Dad?
-Lance's Dad?

-// Kid?
-Lance?
-Noah?
-Luke?

-// Teacher?
-Rick Schertle?

 Features
 --------

 - Fun to play!
+- Simple Python code
 - Easy to install
 - Designed for education
-- Pure-Python
-- Depends only on Python's Standard Library
+- Depends only on the Python Standard Library
+- Used in hundreds of hours of classroom instruction
 - Fully Documented
-- 100% test coverage
+- 100% Test Coverage
 - Developed on Python 3.4
-- Tested on CPython 2.7, 3.4, 3.5, 3.6 and PyPy
+- Tested on CPython 2.7, 3.4, 3.5, and 3.6
 - Tested on Windows, Mac OS X, Raspbian (Raspberry Pi), and Linux
 - Tested using Travis CI and AppVeyor CI